TheKaverian/Win2ISO/README.md

 ## Prerequisites
 In order to work, these applications are **required** for Win2ISO to work.

+- Windows, a recent one with Powershell 5+ and cURL is required.
 - [cURL](https://curl.se/)
 - [Powershell](https://github.com/PowerShell/PowerShell)
 - and of course, a stable internet connection.